EA-Swin: An Embedding-Agnostic Swin Transformer for AI-Generated Video Detection

 As a result, reliable detection methods for AI-generated videos have become critically important.
 However, most prior work on synthetic media detection has focused on deepfakes \cite{DBLP:conf/cvpr/ZhaoZ0WZY21,yan2024df}, particularly face-centric manipulations, or AI-generated images \cite{chen2025mathcalxdfd, wen2025busterxmllmpoweredaigeneratedvideo,xu2025fakeshield}, which do not adequately capture the characteristics of fully generated videos produced by modern foundation models.
 To the best of our knowledge, only a small number of studies explicitly addressed AI-generated video detection before 2025, and the rapid emergence of high-quality text-to-video models has since exposed significant limitations in existing approaches.
 This growing gap highlights the urgent need for more robust, generalizable detection methods tailored to contemporary AI-generated video content.

-Although AI-generated video detection has garnered remarkable attention recently, existing approaches still exhibit notable limitations.
-These shortcomings primarily arise from two aspects: the detection methodologies themselves and the datasets used for evaluation.
-Some works \cite{corvi2025seeing,zhang2025physicsdriven,interno2025aigenerated} propose detection strategies inspired by physics, mathematics, or geometric priors.
-While conceptually novel, subsequent experiments with more advanced generative models reveal that such handcrafted assumptions often fail to generalize, and in several cases, the reported performance gains can be largely attributed to strong pretrained vision backbones rather than the proposed mechanisms themselves.
-Other approaches \cite{Zheng_2025_D3, yan2025orthogonal_effort,Chen_2025_forgelen}, adapt image-based detection models to the video domain.
-However, this practice is fundamentally limited, as video generation introduces elements such as temporal dynamics, motion consistency, and long-range dependencies that cannot be captured by frame-level spatial analysis alone.
-Another line of methods relies on multimodal large language models (MLLMs) to distinguish real from synthetic videos in \cite{wen2025busterxmllmpoweredaigeneratedvideo,park2025vidguardr1aigeneratedvideodetection,song2024on, li2025skyraaigeneratedvideodetection}.
-Despite their flexibility, these approaches are computationally expensive and impractical for large-scale or real-time deployment.
-Moreover, MLLMs primarily operate by producing semantic descriptions of visual content, rather than modeling the underlying generative process of videos, which limits their effectiveness as principled detection mechanisms.
+Although AI-generated video detection has attracted increasing attention, existing approaches still face fundamental limitations stemming from both methodology and data.
+Some works \cite{corvi2025seeing,zhang2025physicsdriven,interno2025aigenerated} rely on physics-inspired or geometric priors.
+While conceptually appealing, these handcrafted assumptions often fail to generalize to modern high-fidelity generators, and their reported gains are frequently attributable to strong pretrained backbones rather than the proposed mechanisms.
+Other approaches \cite{Zheng_2025_D3, yan2025orthogonal_effort,Chen_2025_forgelen} adapt image-based detectors to videos, which is inherently limited because video synthesis introduces temporal dynamics and long-range dependencies that cannot be captured by frame-level analysis alone.
+MLLM-based methods \cite{wen2025busterxmllmpoweredaigeneratedvideo,park2025vidguardr1aigeneratedvideodetection,song2024on, li2025skyraaigeneratedvideodetection} offer flexibility but remain computationally expensive and unsuitable for large-scale deployment, while primarily relying on semantic reasoning rather than modeling the generative process itself.